Operation Speedwell

 During World War II, Operation Speedwell was an early Special Air Service raid against Italian rail targets near Genoa starting on 7 September 1943.
+It formed part of Operation Slapstick.
 The fourteen-man group split into a number of smaller units to destroy track and ambush trains.
-The surviving raiders returned to friendly lines by foot after up to seven months behind enemy lines, some after time in captivity.
+The surviving raiders returned to friendly lines on foot after up to seven months behind enemy lines, some after time in captivity.